arun-ks/CorporateBingo/README.md

 Hence, __play this discreetly at your own risk.__

+## Installation
+No installation required, just click on [this link](https://arun-ks.github.io/CorporateBingo/) to generate a Bingo Card.

+For offline version, clone the repository on your disk.

 ## To Do
 - [ ] Currently this uses a hard-coded list of default phrases, make this list customizable by the user.
 - [ ] Update list of default Phrases